lazarevtill/Servo-Cam/README.md

 # Clone the repository
 cd ~/Servo-Cam

-# Provision dependencies, sync the HA integration, and start the backend immediately
+# Provision dependencies, sync the HA integration, and (optionally) start immediately
-./install.sh --start

-# (Optional) Install + enable the systemd unit and restart it right away
 ./install.sh --systemd --start

+# Manual fallback (mirrors the helper)
+sudo apt-get update
+sudo apt-get install -y python3 python3-pip python3-venv \
+    i2c-tools libopencv-dev python3-opencv

+python3 -m venv .venv
+source .venv/bin/activate
+pip install -r requirements.txt
 ```

 The installer detects your Home Assistant configuration directory (default `~/.homeassistant`) and keeps the local integration copy in sync.
 Override the path by exporting `HA_CONFIG_DIR=/path/to/config` or passing `--ha-config`.
-When `--start` is supplied the Flask service launches in the background (logs at `logs/servo_cam.log`).
+When `--start` (or `START_NOW=1`) is supplied the Flask service launches in the background (logs at `logs/servo_cam.log`).

-### Manual Installation

-The helper script performs the same steps that were previously listed manually (apt packages, virtual environment setup, dependency installation, and integration copy).
-When the Home Assistant add-on is available, prefer that route to keep the integration and backend in sync automatically.
-Use the script when running directly on a Raspberry Pi or for development workstations where you need a local backend.
+Prefer the helper whenever you are running the backend on a Raspberry Pi.
+Use the manual commands above only when you need total control over each step (for example, constrained environments without `sudo`).

 ## 🚀 Usage